wurstgelee/triangles/README.md

-Triangles (TRI) "Pharao" Version 4.0.0.4 Release,
+Triangles (TRI) "Black Pharao" Version 4.2.1.0 Release,

 Triangles is a cool new crypto currency that features TOR implementation and secure messaging.